p2eengineering/kalp-studio-documentation/docs/index.md

              <div class="developer-resource">
                     <div class="developer-resource-sub-wrapper">
                         <h1>
-                         Developer Resources
+                         Kalp DLT developer resources
                         </h1>
                         <span>
-                        For developers who know what they want to build and are ready to go.
+                        For developers who know what they want to build and are ready to go with kalp DLT.
                         </span>
                     </div>
                     <div class="developer-resource-card-wrapper dev-res">